By Gary A. Johnson, Publisher – Black Men In America.com

-Orphaned at 4 months old, with an early life of uncertainty, he became a six-time Grammy nominated super producer/songwriter, artist, author, filmmaker, educator and activist.
-His career spans over four decades.
-He’s sold over 70 million records.
-He’s the author of arguably the most recommended book on the music business.
-Who is he?
-Want a few more hints?
+Orphaned at 4 months old, with an early life of uncertainty, Kashif became a six-time Grammy nominated super producer/songwriter, artist, author, filmmaker, educator and activist.
+His career spanned over four decades.
+He sold over 70 million records and was the author of arguably the most recommended book on the music business.

-OK.
-He was recently featured on the groundbreaking music documentary series on TVOne “Unsung.”
+Last year, Kashif was recently featured on the groundbreaking music documentary series on TVOne “Unsung.”
+You can watch the full Unsung episode below.

 With hit records like “I Just Got To Have You (Lover Turn Me On),” “Stone Love,” “Help Yourself To My Love” and the Grammy-nominated instrumental “The Mood,” Kashif began creating a solid reputation among record buyers for his distinctive musical sound.